Skip to Content

 Best Time to Visit

-As I mentioned earlier, Alport Castles is one of the more remote hikes in the Peak District National Park.
-Compared to Mam Tor or Kinder Scout, this walk sees just a fraction of the crowds.
+Alport Castles is one of the more remote hikes in the Peak District National Park.
+Compared to Mam Tor or Kinder Scout, it draws just a fraction of the crowds.

-So when it comes to the trail itself, you needn’t worry about it getting busy.
+So when it comes to the trail, you needn’t worry about it getting busy.
 However, since the car parks also serve other walking routes in the area, these can get full during busier times.

-It’s also worth mentioning that the location of Alport Castles is quite remote and rather exposed to the elements.
-I wouldn’t want to attempt this walk in extreme weather conditions, especially in poor visibility.
+It’s also worth mentioning that Alport Castles is remote and rather exposed to the elements.
+I wouldn’t attempt it in extreme weather conditions or poor visibility.

 view of alport river and alport valley from alport castles